 I do sort of know what I'm doing thanks to that extremely well designed web tutorial (seriously, thanks for that) and I managed to create this real patchset with some changes to the documentation, inspired by this discussion on the mailing lists.

 Fortunately, if you don't know how to use

 git send-email, sourcehut does have a web UI that seems pretty hot.
 You send your changes to your sourcehut account, and sourcehut then allows you to select which changes you want to be in the patchset, and then it lets you email the patchset to somebody for review.
 I think this is a pretty good process, but I'd of course like to try it in practice.
 Maybe I can get Preston from FreeTube to sign up...
 U+1F914

 I really appreciate that these features only require sending an email, and not an account on the website, to use.
 (At least I think that's that case.)
 I think this makes development much more accessible to everyone, and skips the main annoyance with hosted git alternatives, which is having to spend 10 minutes signing up for an account on the hundredth alternate site which you'll probably never use again.
 My only concern is that since the web UI is of course much more convenient for people to use, that in the future when accounts become paid, I hope that features like patchset selection and issue reporting will still be possible on the web UI, since requiring people to pay money to be able to easily send changes to some other open source project would be silly.

-I'll have to try out sourcehut with some more people while accounts are not paid, but I think this could be the new home for Bibliogram's main development, leaving the GitHub repository as a mirror.
+I'll have to try out sourcehut with some more people while accounts are not paid, but it's looking promising.

 To the people saying everything will be solved by federated git, I don't think federated git will ever happen.
 Allowing people to use their regular email address instead of requiring sign up on yet another website just works better, since you already have an email address, and email is already federated.